ISO-9001-2008

 Products of Combustion: Not available.

-Fire Hazards in Presence of Various Substances: Not applicable for Dipotassium Phosphate.
+Fire Hazards in Presence of Various Substances: Not applicable for Potassium phosphate dibasic.

 Explosion Hazards in Presence of Various Substances: